Language Testing Specialist develops test items and ancillary materials for English language assessments for K-12 English Language Learners (ELLs).

 Master’s degree from an accredited college or university, in a related field.

 Experience working with K-12 English Language Learners (ELLs), particularly in the K-5 classroom.

 Experience teaching English as a Second Language (ESL) in U.S. states and territories.

-Experience developing English as a Second Language (ESL) / English as a Foreign Language (EFL) tests for K-12 students.
+Experience developing English as a Second Language (ESL) for K-12 students.